【ランニングの悩み】爪が黒くなるのを防ぐための簡単な努力

 - Running shoe size and fit issues

--Shoelaces are loose
+-Shoelaces are too loose

-2. The impact of running style and form
+②The influence of running style and form

-・How to run on your toes
+・How to run by landing on your toes

 3) Lack of nail condition and care

-- Nails are too long
+・Nails are too long

 Improper nail cutting